nfsi-canada/OBStools/docs/atacr.rst

 possible to further average the spectra over multiple days to produce a cleaned station average.
 It is still possible to specify a date range over which to average the spectra, thus giving flexibility in the production of the station averages.
-Parameter settings are similar to those used in ``atacr_daily_spectra.py`` but further include the option of plotting the averaged cross-spectral properties.
+Parameter settings are similar to those used in ``atacr_daily_spectra`` but further include the option of plotting the averaged cross-spectral properties.
 To calcualte a single station average for the entire month of March 2012 (and therefore using all available data) and plot the results, we can type in a terminal:

 .. code-block::

-    $ atacr_clean_spectra.py --figQC --figAverage --figCoh --figCross M08A.pkl
+    $ atacr_clean_spectra --figQC --figAverage --figCoh --figCross M08A.pkl

     Path to AVG_STA/7D.M08A/ doesn`t exist - creating it